Facundo Altamirano

-Facundo Altamirano (born 21 March 1996) is an Argentine professional footballer who plays as a goalkeeper for Argentine Primera División side Banfield.
+Facundo Altamirano (born 21 March 1996) is an Argentine professional footballer who plays as a goalkeeper for Argentine Primera División side San Lorenzo.

 Career

 Altamirano started with Argentine Primera División side Banfield.
 He first appeared on a Banfield first-team teamsheet in May 2015, being an unused substitute for games against Independiente and Aldosivi.
 On 10 September 2017, Altamirano made his professional debut in a 3–1 league defeat to River Plate.